MySQL Database Compatibility

 db_name

-You want to export this database name.
+You want to export the database name.
 Replace db_name with the actual name of your database.

 FILENAME